obadiahphone/Clark_Class_Incident_Reporting_System/specs.md

 ### Security

-Not in the scope of this project
+A air tight secure system is not required for this project.
-Users will use the Greenwell LAN ( local Area Network ) No access allowed outside the lan (Per Mr Greenwell)

-Note: We will provide a system safe from SQL code injection.
+Users will use the Greenwell LAN ( local Area Network ) No access allowed outside the lan (Per Mr Greenwell) We will provide a system safe from SQL code injection.

+Password requirement will follow guidelines set forth in the _Enron Code of Ethics_
+    Page 35 first two paragraphs

 ## Help